Coronavirus / Police powers / What powers do the police have under the Coronavirus Act 2020?

 The Coronavirus Act 2020 was introduced in March 2020 in response to the coronavirus crisis.
 It gives the police certain powers in relation to the pandemic.
 But there has been a lot of confusion over exactly what the police can and can’t do under the Act.

-On this page, we explain the powers the police have under the Coronavirus Act and how these differ from the powers they have under the Health Protection Regulations to enforce the Step 2 restrictions.
+On this page, we explain the powers the police have under the Coronavirus Act and how they relate to the introduction of Step 4.

-This information is true as of 21 April 2021, but is subject to possible changes.
+This information is correct as of 19 July 2021, but is subject to possible changes.
+The Government has now moved England into Step 4 which lifts many of the remaining restrictions.

 What is the purpose of the Coronavirus Act 2020?